-She triumphed in her Santa Fe Opera début, stepping in as Mimì in La bohème under the direction of Maestro Leo Vordoni on just a few hours’ notice and subsequently received their Judith Raskin Memorial Award for Singers.
+Pastin triumphed in her Santa Fe Opera début, stepping in as Mimì in La bohème under the direction of Maestro Leo Vordoni on just a few hours’ notice and subsequently received their Judith Raskin Memorial Award for Singers.
 She has since performed the role to international critical acclaim in venues such as The Royal Albert Hall in London, Manitoba Opera, Arizona Opera, Nashville Opera, and most recently with Syracuse Opera.
-Other recent highlights include performing the role of Gazardiel in the world première of Free Will with the Savonlinna Opera Festival in her European début, Nedda in Pagliacci with Austin Lyric Opera, Violetta in La traviata and the Countess in Le nozze di Figaro with Syracuse Opera, Micaëla in Carmen at Fresno Grand Opera, Northern Lights Music Festival, and Finger Lakes Opera, and Giulietta in Bellini’s I Capuleti e i Montecchi at Annapolis Opera.
+Other recent highlights include performing the role of Gazardiel in the world première of Free Will with the Savonlinna Opera Festival in her European début; Violetta in La traviata and the Countess in Le nozze di Figaro with Syracuse Opera; Micaëla in Carmen at Fresno Grand Opera, Northern Lights Music Festival, and Finger Lakes Opera; and Giulietta in Bellini’s I Capuleti e i Montecchi at Annapolis Opera.

 Also recognized for her recital and concert performances, Ms. Pastin made her Pittsburgh Symphony début singing Juliet in Tchaikovsky’s rarely performed Romeo and Juliet.
-She also débuted with the Erie Philharmonic Orchestra as the soprano soloist in Verdi’s Requiem, and returned soon after for Barber’s Knoxville: Summer of 1915.
-Last season, she performed as a distinguished alumna at a concert with The Pittsburgh Concert Society.
+Additionally, she débuted with the Erie Philharmonic Orchestra as the soprano soloist in Verdi’s Requiem, returning soon after for Barber’s Knoxville: Summer of 1915, as well as performing as a distinguished alumna at a concert with The Pittsburgh Concert Society.